Testing Updates and Summit’s Recommendations during COVID-19

 class of 2021 who have not taken their first official SAT or ACT.

 If you haven’t taken an SAT yet, you may want to consider registering for both the August and September SAT knowing that you can take it again in October if needed.
 For all of these 3 test dates, you will have scores back in time for a November 1 Early Decision deadline.
 Some colleges have extended deadlines for ED and EA to November 15, check the individual college’s website.
 For the regular decision deadline you could potentially test in November or December (if needed).
 Registration for the fall SAT dates is open.
 Most students test 2 or 3 times before college applications are due to make score improvements and to take advantage of superscoring and score choice options offered by some colleges.

-For those who have not taken their first official test—whether you are on an SAT or ACT path, we strongly recommend that you take a full length practice test under realistic conditions soon.
+For those who have not taken their first official test—whether you are on an SAT or ACT path—we strongly recommend that you take a full length practice test under realistic conditions soon.